devopsconsulting/vdt.deploy/README.rst

 .. automethod:: deploy.CloudstackDeployment.do_kick(machine_id)

-.. automethod:: deploy.CloudstackDeployment.do_list(type="templates or diskofferings or ip")
+.. automethod:: deploy.CloudstackDeployment.do_list(type="templates or diskofferings or ip or networking")

 .. automethod:: deploy.CloudstackDeployment.do_quit()